ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

 .. describe:: fontcolor (0x000000)

    The color for the Dock buttons' text fields.
-The dock itself does not set this color, but if a plugin wants to include text in the button it can pull the correct color from the dock's skinning options.
-An example plugin using this is HD.

 Dock elements
 ^^^^^^^^^^^^^